 Ato Dine said that this location has the potential to be used for mining subsurface water and irrigating khat and horticulture growing in eastern Ethiopia, so this support was given with the goal of promoting and supporting the use of such technologies in the Lake Haramaya Watershed, he added.

 It was indicated that using this technology in the Lake Haramaya Watershed has two benefits: on one hand, it preserves subsurface water.
 On the other hand, it helps Lake Haramaya remain sustainable Compared to traditional irrigation techniques; this technology lessens the detachment and removal of top soil from agricultural uplands.
 As a result, it reduces soil erosion from upstream areas and sediment deposition along lake coasts by flooding, both of which help to maintain the lake’s sustainability.

-Mr. Dine Rashid, representative of Haramaya University, stated that the University is doing several similar activities that can solve the problems of the community.
+several similar activities that can solve the problems of the community.

 Noting that Haramaya University has become deeply involved in the community in recent years, working to solve community problems, Mr. Jemal Mohammed, team leader of Haramaya Woreda Irrigation Agronomy Department, stated that the support provided to these model farmers by HU’s ILHWD Office was quite significant.
 He explained that the globe is currently affected by climate change, and Ethiopia is one of the countries severely affected by drought.
 Thus, it is conceivable to use this technology to lessen the negative effects of climate change on smallholder farmers’ lives.
 He added that more than a hectare of land may be irrigated with just one drip irrigation system, reducing water waste.